pelinski/bela-data-logger/readme.md

   ```
   for REMOTE in "root@[bela.main.ip]:Bela/projects/bela-data-logger" "root@[bela.receiver1.ip]:Bela/projects/bela-data-logger" "root@[bela.receiver2.ip]:Bela/projects/bela-data-logger"; do scp $REMOTE\*.log path/where/you/want/the/logs/in/your/host/machine; done
   ```

-In step 2 we will use the `DataSyncer` library to align all the sensor signals framewise and load them into a python numpy array.
+  8. You can now use the [DataSyncer](https://github.com/pelinski/bela-data-syncer) library to align all the sensor signals framewise and load them into a python numpy array.